Lizamaharana2828/eliza-chatbot/README.md

-ELIZA Chatbot
+<h1>ELIZA Chatbot</h1>
-Description
+<h2>Description</h2>
-This is a simple implementation of the classic ELIZA chatbot, an early natural language processing program developed by Joseph Weizenbaum in the 1960s.
+<h3>This is a simple implementation of the classic ELIZA chatbot, an early natural language processing program developed by Joseph Weizenbaum in the 1960s.
 ELIZA simulates a Rogerian psychotherapist by using pattern matching and substitution to create the illusion of understanding.
 This version is built in Python and follows a step-by-step challenge to recreate ELIZA's core logic.

 Inspired by the original DOCTOR script, this chatbot responds to user inputs by mirroring concerns, turning questions back on the user, and providing therapist-like replies.
-It's a fun way to explore early AI concepts and see if modern users still fall for the "ELIZA effect"!
+It's a fun way to explore early AI concepts and see if modern users still fall for the "ELIZA effect"!</h3>

-Features
+<h2>Features</h2>

-Pattern Matching: Uses regex-based decomposition rules to match user inputs against keywords like "HELLO", "WHY", "WHAT", and "BYE".
+<h3>Pattern Matching: Uses regex-based decomposition rules to match user inputs against keywords like "HELLO", "WHY", "WHAT", and "BYE".
 Dynamic Responses: Generates varied replies by randomly selecting from response lists and substituting placeholders with user input parts.
 Keyword Priority: Processes keywords in order of priority (e.g., "HELLO" before "WHY").
 Fallback Handling: Responds with generic phrases like "I SEE." for unmatched inputs.
 Quit Functionality: Allows users to exit with commands like "quit", "goodbye", or "bye".
-Extensible: Rules are stored in a data structure, making it easy to add more patterns or load from a file.
+Extensible: Rules are stored in a data structure, making it easy to add more patterns or load from a file.</h3>

 Usage
 Starting: Run the script as above.
 ELIZA will display a welcome message.